-- 20 surface, as the energetic eddy size cannot expand ad infinitum far from the flow zone under the influence of bed roughness because of the increasing entropy.
-The log-law assumptions (i.e., constant shear velocity throughout the water column and mixing length approximation) would no longer be valid, and the velocity profiles would follow a defect law in the outer region.
-This raises the need to find a suitable model for the velocity distribution in large rivers, leading to an unbiased estimate of the shear velocity. - Thus, it is not surprising to find discrepancies between the empirical laws and the observations based on the experimental conditions.
+Thus, it is not surprising to find discrepancies between the empirical laws and the observations based on the experimental conditions.
 Here, the Rose and Thorne (2001) empirical law is the closest to the observed β{φ} (Fig. 8a), with departures that seem to be a function of the water level.
 We assume that a global correction of the different bias on the w{φ}/u term would depend on the flow depth as well as on the skin roughness, which partly influences the formation and expansion of the turbulence structures and thus influences the velocity distribution (Gaudio et al., 2010).
-Here, d_s is considered instead of the - 30 skin roughness height, as few riverbed PSDs are available and because it is a key parameter for the settling law.
+Here, d_s is considered instead of the skin roughness height, as few riverbed PSDs are available and because it is a key parameter for the settling law.
 Thus, the following modification of the Rose and Thorne (2001) law is proposed:

-$$\beta{\phi} = 3.1 \exp\left[-0.19 \times 10^{-3} \frac{u}{w{\phi}} \left(\frac{h}{d_s}\right)^{0.6}\right] + 0.16 , \qquad (19)$$ where the coefficient 3.1 comes from the Rose and Thorne law (2001).
+$$\beta{\phi} = 3.1 \exp\left[-0.19 \times 10^{-3} \frac{u}{w{\phi}} \left(\frac{h}{d_s}\right)^{0.6}\right] + 0.16,$$ (19)

+where the coefficient 3.1 comes from the Rose and Thorne (2001) law.
 Other numerical values in Eq.
 (19) were fitted to obtain the best agreement with the β{φ} inferred from the measured concentration profiles (Table 2).
-In a similar way as Camenen & Larson (2008), a minimum β{φ} -value was found for very small values of w{φ}/u .
-This non-dimensional law, which extends below the range of w{φ}/u usually considered in previous studies, allows for an enhanced prediction of $\beta{\phi}(\pm 0.03)$ (Fig. 8b).
+In a similar way to Camenen and Larson (2008), a minimum β{φ} -value was found for very small values of w{φ}/u .
+This nondimensional law, which extends below the range of w{φ}/u usually considered in previous studies, allows for an enhanced prediction of $\beta{\phi}(\pm 0.03)$ (Fig. 8b).

-- 5 Furthermore, the dataset did not show any relationship between concentration and the diffusivity ratio β{φ} (not shown here).
-The uncertainties in the dataset collected in field conditions do not allow to further investigate influence of secondary order factors on the diffusivity ratio, as the particle characteristics (shape, grain size, density...), the aggregation phenomenon, or the level of stratification of the flow (e.g. Van Rijn, 1984; Graf and Cellino, 2002; Pal and Ghoshal, 2016; Gualtieri et al. 2017). - 10 Applying Eq.
+Furthermore, the dataset did not show any relationship between concentration and the diffusivity ratio β{φ} (not shown here).
+The uncertainties in the dataset collected under field conditions do not allow for the further investigation of the influence of second-order factors on the diffusivity ratio, such as the particle characteristics (shape, grain size, density, and so on), the aggregation phenomenon or the level of stratification of the flow (e.g., Van Rijn, 1984; Graf and Cellino, 2002; Pal and Ghoshal, 2016; Gualtieri et al., 2017).

+Applying Eq.
 (19) to predict the mean β{φ} values per site, the predicted and fitted P{φ} are in good agreement (Fig. 9a), with little scatter when considering the uncertainties in the measured concentrations and therefore on the fitted P{φ} .
 This result shows that the shear velocity mainly controls the Rouse number variability at a given site (Fig. 9b).
-The variations in particle size $(d{\phi}$ was considered as a constant for all the hydrologic conditions in the current study) are therefore a second order factor.
-The shear velocity is itself driven by the high amplitude of the water depth in Amazonian rivers (Fig. 9c), and it has hysteresis - 15 effects at the gauging stations located in the floodplain, which are attributed to the backwater slope variability in these subcritical flood wave contexts (Trigg et al., 2009).
+Therefore, the variations in particle size are a second-order factor.
+The shear velocity is itself driven by the high amplitude of the water depth in Amazonian rivers (Fig. 9c), and it has hysteresis effects at the gauging stations located in the floodplain, which are attributed to the backwater slope variability in these subcritical flood wave contexts (Trigg et al., 2009).
 Hence, the accurate monitoring of the water level and knowledge of the river surface slope, even if limited or biased, would allow for an acceptable prediction of the Rouse numbers, which could be used to establish a single β{φ} value per site.